 You may raise their stress levels by doing this or picking them up.

-There are many things which may stress them out, including:
+Many things may stress them out, including:

 - Change in light in the room

 - Needing to poop

 Please don’t take their stress as a failure or them declining your affection.

 In captivity, they’re a small predator with much bigger predators around.

 Take your cues from them; they’ll appreciate it.